All Episodes

 I don't know how we could have had a candidate any more liberal, any more moderate, any more willing to jump across an ocean to sit down to the other side than the candidate that we had.

-Now, E.J., don't hold your breath for me running office uh for office, because as I have long said, I will not tolerate the pay cut, uh, particularly with Obama uh preparing to be sworn in.
+Now, E.J., don't hold your breath for me running office for office because as I have long said, I will not tolerate the pay cut, particularly with Obama preparing to be sworn in.

-I don't know what's going to happen to everybody's net worth here, uh, but it's uh it's too risky uh to make a decision to uh run for office.
+I don't know what's going to happen to everybody's net worth here, but it's too risky to make a decision to run for office.

 I am most effective here behind the golden EIB microphone at the Limbaugh Institute for Advanced Conservative Studies.

 So after this latest answer from E.J.
-Dion Jr., David Schuster said, Well, look, the current Senate Republican leadership doesn't seem to think the party needs a change in principles, and isn't that what Senator Hagel suggests they need, especially when it comes to their attitude about foreign policy.
+Deion Jr., David Schuster said, well, look, the current Senate Republican leadership doesn't seem to think the party needs a change in principles.

 I think on foreign policy, Republicans are genuinely split, and those splits were suppressed in the Bush years because they occupied the White House.